Fokker-Planck entropic force interpretation of galactic rotation curves: Data analysis

 \section{Data analysis}

 To test the model introduced in the previous section, let us compare it to rotation curves compiled in the SPARC project.
-The SPARC data base is a sample of 175 nearby galaxies with surface photometry at 3.6 $\mu$m and high-quality rotation curves from previous $H_I/H_\alpha$ studies~\cite{Lelli:2016zqa}.
+The SPARC database is a sample of 175 nearby galaxies with surface photometry at 3.6 $\mu$m and high-quality rotation curves from previous $H_I/H_\alpha$ studies~\citep{Lelli:2016zqa}.
 SPARC spans a broad range of morphologies (S0 to Irr), luminosities ($\sim 5$ dex), and surface brightnesses ($\sim 4$ dex).
+Hereafter, capital $(V,R)$ will refer to data.
 Figure \ref{fig:RotCurvProb} shows a typical galactic rotation curve as observed, as well as the contributions expected from each type of detectable (baryonic) matter.

 In order to proceed, we define the variable